08: Sachseln to Brünig Pass

 Life flows peacefully with the water, punctuated by the gentle lapping of waves, where boats glide gracefully, barely touching the smooth surface of the lake, in an enchanting choreography celebrating pure beauty.

-Section 2: The long crossing of Giswil.
+Section 2: The long journey from Giswil

 Overview of the route’s challenges: a route without difficulty.